bitfinity-network/canister-sdk/README.md

 If you use `ic-cdk` to create your canister's `API`s, you cannot simply use a canister as a rust dependency for another canister, because all the `API`s of the dependency will also be included into the dependent canister.
-If you create a canister using `canister-sdk`, just add a `no_api` feature to your canister.
+If you create a canister using `canister-sdk`, just add a `export_api` feature to your canister.
 When this feature is enabled on a dependency, the API of the dependency will not be exported white the rest of logic and types can be used in you crate.

 ## ic-factory